OnScreenElement Properties

 The screen or other element which contains this element.
 This is used to wait for the parent element before finding this element.

-Typically this property is directly set to the screen (
+Typically this property is directly set to the screen (this

 ) from which the element is instantiated.